hikoworks/hikolang/doc/error_handling.md

 Features:
  - Although errors are thrown, they are not exceptions.
  - No non-local control flow.
- - Compiler checks if all errors that can be thrown are caught.
+ - Compiler checks if all errors that can be thrown are caught directly by the caller.
- - Creating a new error is easy.
+ - Declaring a new error is easy; by simply throwing, trapping or catching it.
- - Fast
+ - Very fast throw and catch.
-   - No setup on call.
+   - No setup or teardown on catch or call.
-   - No setup on return.
-   - Fast to throw an error.
+   - Throwing is done by setting the return registers to an error code, and instruction pointer and setting the carry flag.
+   - Initial check for an error is by checking the carry flag.
+   - Catching specific errors is done by comparing the error code returned in a register by known constant values.
+   - Rethrowing is the same as throwing, but keeping the register with the instruction pointer intact.
-   - Fast to catch an error.
+ - Fast trapping.
- - A chain of errors is recorded, so that the error can be traced back to the point where it was originally thrown.
+   - Trapping is done by checking the trap mask and either returning the error like throw, or calling the trap CPU instruction.
+   - If a catch is explicitly catching a trap, the trap mask is cleared for that error code, and the previous mask is restored after the catch block.
+     Expicitly catching traps should be extremely rare.
+   - Retrapping is the same as trapping, but keeping the register with the instruction pointer intact.

 ## Throwing an error.
-The `throw` statement is used to throw an error; its argument is the name of an error.
-The act of throwing an error also declares the name of the error, internally the name will be assigned a unique `__u32__` value.
+Both the `throw` and `trap` statements are used to throw an error.
+The argument of the `throw` and `trap` statement is the name of the error.

+By throwing, trapping or catching an error the name of the error declared.
+The error name is an identifier that exists in the global namespace and is only available in `throw`, `trap` and `catch` statements.
+The number of unique error names is limited to 2^32.
+Unique errors that may be used by a `trap` statement is limited to 64.

+The `throw` is for normal error handling and must be directly caught by the caller, explicitly by name or using a catch-all.
+By requiring directly catching errors, the language reduces non-local control flow.

+A `trap` is used to indicate a programming error, and normally it would cause a program to terminate with an error message and a stack trace.
+Traps may be caught by any caller on the stack, explicitly by name, or `catch trap`, but it ignores catch-all.

+A `trap` allows the caller to ignore errors that are clearly programming errors, and not recoverable.
+But also allow recovering from these errors in a controlled manner, for example in a test environment or by dropping the connection to a client.

 ```
 func foo(a: int) -> int {